 5. Caledonia Books is the place to visit if you want a great deal on a used, but well cared for, book.
 Everything is fairly easy to find as the owners have separated the books by category and then alphabetically by the author’s last name.
 You can usually find the owners near the back end of the shop with a book in hand.
 The lower level offers a varied selection of travel books that can help you find your next adventure!

 *Side note: there is another well-known used bookshop nearby called Voltaire and Rousseau.
 While it is a great deal to be able to purchase any book in the entryway for £1, your chances of finding something specific are slim to none.

 6. Glasgow Cathedral is located close to Cathedral Square and the Necropolis.
 The 800 year old historical site is gorgeous and appears to be very well maintained.
 The stained glass windows themselves are worth a visit of their own if you have the time.
 If you have any questions you can talk to a number of volunteers that work in the Cathedral.

 7. Provand’s Lordship is Glasgow’s oldest house.
 It was built in 1471 for the Bishop of Glasgow.
 The house is said to have had many important visitors, and Mary Queen of Scots is said to have visited the house in 1567 when she was visiting her second husband.

-9. St. Mungo’s Church, built in 1841, is a few minutes farther from the Glasgow Cathedral (I was able to wall between the two sites in about 6 minutes).
+9. St. Mungo’s Church, built in 1841, is a few minutes farther from the Glasgow Cathedral (I was able to walk between the two sites in about 6 minutes).
 The Roman Catholic Church is very peaceful and only had a few visitors when I stopped by.
-The inside of the dome is painted a beautiful blue and has simple gold desings.
+The inside of the dome is painted a beautiful blue and has simple gold designs.